1363V4/le.guide/_posts/2026-05-23-double_tap.md

 > and what have i gained?"

 > "experience," said holmes laughing.
-> "indirectly it may be of value, you know ;
+> "indirectly it may be of value, you know;
 > you only have to put it into words
 > to gain the reputation of being excellent company
 > for the remainder of your existence."